This article applies to both “stationary” yoga teachers (like most of us) AND yoga teachers who’d like to take their yoga biz on the road.

 Email marketing is arguably the most important aspect of your business.
 It’s the easiest way to build trust with your readers and stay connected with them consistently.
 Your newsletter is the perfect format to solve your ideal client’s problems and you can even drive traffic back to your website/offerings!

-Email marketing tools (like Mailchimp or ConvertKit) offer statistics of what’s working and what’s not working.
+Email marketing tools (we use and recommend ConvertKit) offer statistics of what’s working and what’s not working.
 Pay attention to these analytics so you can continually improve your email marketing. 🙂 If you ever plan to offer a premium service (you should), email marketing is the most effective way to turn casual students into paying clients.

 Pro-Tip: Offer a free-gift (lead magnet) in exchange for someone joining your email list.
 Studies show that having a lead-magnet will increase the percentage of people who will join your list.